The Last of Us

 Don't.
 Make.
 A. Sound.

 If you mess up, though, and are either spotted or killed, you can restore to the nearest checkpoint, which is something you'll probably be doing a lot - especially if you're like me and anything less than a completely successful stealth attack is considered a failure!
-Checkpoints are generally established at the beginning of your most recent encounter, meaning you lose no more than a few minutes progress, and herein lies the only real gripe I have with the mechanics of this game: as a result of the liberal distribution of checkpoints, there is almost no risk - no punishment for failure - involved in combat, which in a survival game is somewhat anathema.
+Checkpoints are generally established at the beginning of your most recent encounter, meaning you lose no more than a few minutes progress, and herein lies the only real gripe I have with the mechanics of this game: as a result of the liberal distribution of checkpoints, there is almost no risk - no punishment for failure - involved in combat, which in a survival game is somewhat antithetical.
 Without meaningful death, or tangible consequences for mistakes, part of the game's 'survival' element is lost.
 For some, like myself, seeing the characters you care about meet a grizzly death is enough of an incentive to do anything and everything possible to survive, and sufficient a punishment for failure, but for those looking for a gameplay-driven incentive, there really isn’t one, because a death means, at worst, losing only a few minutes of progress.

 When it comes to the actual murderin', The Last of Us is brutal.
 It's certainly one of the more violent games I've played in recent memory, but not in a conventional sense.
-Many games glorify violence, with games like God of War going as far as to elevate it to a core mechanic.
+Many games glorify violence, with titles like God of War going as far as to elevate it to a core mechanic.
 The Last of Us instead uses violence to shock you, to terrify you, and to disgust you.
 When you choke out a bandit, his eyes widen, he gurgles and splutters, all the while clawing at your face in desperation, before finally succumbing, exhaling his last breath, and going limp.
 It's also realistic, without being over-the-top.
 If you're unlucky enough to get hit by a Molotov, for example, you'll catch on fire, you'll see the fear and the pain on Joel's face, and just as he starts to scream - the most unnerving, disturbing scream I've ever heard - the screen will go to black.
 You know what happens, but you don't need to be shown it.
 Unlike Spec Ops: The Line, The Last of Us isn't criticising you for committing violence, rather it uses it to very bluntly communicate to you that every minute of every day is a struggle for survival, and the second you give up, you'll die, and in the most brutal fashion.

 Neither is the violence relentless.
 Enemy encounters and the occasional set-piece are spaced quite evenly with subdued sections which you can progress though at your own pace.
 These moments of respite are very welcome, and give you a chance to really soak in the world of The Last of Us.
 It's during these sections that you're also encouraged to scavenge for supplies, explore for collectibles, or perhaps engage in some optional conversations with Ellie.
 In fact, during the entire game there are only a few instances where Joel is ever separated from Ellie.
 She follows Joel wherever he goes, but never gets in the way.
-During combat she takes cover beside you, and if you're in trouble, she'll come to your rescue, jumping on an infected and stabbing it with her switchblade with wanton abandon.
+During combat she takes cover beside you, and if you're in trouble, she'll come to your rescue, jumping on an infected and stabbing it with her switchblade with undisciplined ferocity.
 Ellie's AI does run into some difficulties, though, most notably in combat - while you do your best to remain hidden and silent, Ellie will, more often than not, run around noisily, including out in front of enemies.
 Likewise, during the section in which secondary characters join you, they too run about without any concern for stealth.
 Fortunately, though, the game never punishes you for those kinds of issues, as detection is based entirely on Joel's actions, but it certainly detracts from the experience when your charge runs out in front of a Hunter and yells out "that one's got a gun!"

 Naughty Dog certainly know how to do the big stuff, but they're also masters of detail.
 Using your flashlight for too long causes it to flicker and cut out, prompting you to tap your controller just like you would a real torch.
 Oftentimes, during combat, Ellie will run over to you and take cover - at first it looks like a pathing glitch, with both characters occupying the same space, but upon closer inspection you can see that Ellie is actually in between Joel and whatever it is you're taking cover behind, while Joel puts his arm around Ellie, as if to shield her.
 Lots of little things, just like these, go a long way towards immersing you in the game.